Free-Macrame-Patterns.com Logo

 Bottom Section

-Step 16: Mount each of the white 36-inch cords to the ring at the bottom of the Honey Pot Table.
-Use Reverse Larks Head Knots.
-Place 10 of the cords in between each of the yellow sennits already attached, folding them in half in the process.
+Step 16: Mount each of the 36-inch Color A cords to the ring at the bottom of the Honey Pot Table, with reverse Larks Head knots.

-Step 17: Tie a 3-inch panel of Alternating Square Knots, similar to what you did in step 10.
-Do this with each group of 20 white strands.
+Step 17: Tie a 3-inch panel of Alternating Square Knots with each group of 20 Color A cords.
+This is similar to what you did in step 10.

-Step 18: Tie a Spiral Stitch sennit with each group of yellow cords, measuring 2½ inches.
+Step 18: Tie a Spiral Stitch sennit with each group of Color B cords, measuring 3 inches.

 Step 19: Attach all the cords to the last 12-inch ring with DHH.